lammps/lammps/doc/src/pair_lj_relres.rst

    pair_coeff 4 4 epsilon_FG4 sigma_FG4 0.0         0.0
    pair_modify shift yes

-In this example, the switching distance for the first group (atom types 1 and 2) is defined explicitly in the pair_coeff command which overrides the global values, while the second group (atom types 3 and 4) uses the global definition from the pair_style command.
-The emphasis here is that the atom types that belong to a specific group should have the same switching/cutting distances.
+In this example, the switching distance for the first cluster (atom types 1 and 2) is defined explicitly in the pair_coeff command which overrides the global values, while the second cluster (atom types 3 and 4) uses the global definition from the pair_style command.
+The emphasis here is that the atom types that belong to a specific cluster should have the same switching/cutoff arguments.

 In the case that geometric mixing is not applicable, for simulating the system from the previous example, we recommend using the following commands: